Mental health and burnout: a guide for self-employed trades

 The importance of cash flow predictability

 Maintaining predictable cash flow can ease financial anxiety significantly.
 Services like InvoiceAdept assist tradespeople in managing invoices efficiently, ensuring timely payments and better financial forecasting.
+By regularly reviewing your cash flow, you can anticipate potential shortfalls and make informed decisions to mitigate them.
+For instance, setting up automated reminders for clients can prompt timely payments, while keeping a close eye on your accounts receivable can highlight who might require a follow-up.

 Support resources